85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 Netflix

 This show is pure fun, just like preschoolers.
 Deepa and her color-changing elephant make mischief and music at the family’s hotel.
-Watch it and talk about how the character develops, and the various situations they get into.
+Watch it and talk about how the character develops and the various situations they get into.

-Learn more: Deepa and Anoop
+Learn more: Deepa & Anoop

 go dog go netflix educational show